-- 13.1 Sections 74 to 77 of the Constitution contain the procedures that have to be followed in respect of different types of Bills introduced in Parliament.
-It is important to determine which section applies colloquially referred to as the tagging of the Bill in order to ensure that the Bill is passed in a constitutionally sound manner.
-Sections 74 to 77 deal with the following: - Section 74: Bills amending the Constitution; - section 75: Ordinary Bills not affecting provinces; - · section 76: Ordinary Bills affecting provinces; and - section 77: Money Bills. - 13.2 The State Law Advisers have considered the provisions of the Bill and are of the view that sections 74, 75 and 77 do not apply in respect of the Bill, and that the Bill must be dealt with in accordance with the procedure prescribed by section 76(3) of the Constitution since the Bill in substantial measure falls within several of the areas of concurrent national and provincial legislative competence listed in Schedule 4 to the Constitution. - 13.3 In the Tongoane judgment the Constitutional Court stated that what matters for the purposes of tagging is not the substance or the true purpose and effect of the Bill, but rather, whether the provisions of the Bill in substantial measure fall within a functional area listed in Schedule 4.
-The Court furthermore stated that the tagging test focuses on all the provisions of the Bill in order to determine the extent to which those provisions substantially affect functional areas listed in Schedule 4, and not on whether or not any of the provisions are incidental to the Bill's substance.
-The Court furthermore stated that the process of tagging of a Bill "... is concerned with the question of how the Bill should be considered by the provinces and in the NCOP, and how a Bill must be considered by the provincial legislatures depends on whether it affects the
+7.1 Sections 74 to 77 of the Constitution contain the procedures that have to be followed in respect of different types of Bills introduced in Parliament.
+It is important to determine which section applies - colloquially referred to as the tagging of the Bill in order to ensure that the Bill is passed in a constitutionally sound manner.
+Sections 74 to 77 deal with the following:

+- section 74: Bills amending the Constitution; - section 75: Ordinary Bills not affecting provinces; - section 76: Ordinary Bills affecting provinces; and - section 77: Money Bills. - 7.2 The State Law Advisers have considered the provisions of the Bill and are of the view that sections 74, 75 and 77 do not apply in respect of the Bill, and that the Bill must be dealt with in accordance with the procedure prescribed by section 76(3) of the Constitution since the Bill in substantial measure falls within several of the areas of concurrent national and provincial legislative competence listed in Schedule 4 to the Constitution.1 - 7.3 This view is based on the application of the Tongoane judgment2 of the Constitutional Court and the views held therein regarding the tagging of Bills. - 7.4 In the Tongoane judgment the Constitutional Court stated that what matters for the purposes of tagging is not the substance or the true purpose and effect of the Bill,

-1. The areas identified are: Administration of indigenous forests; Agriculture; Airports other than international and national airports; Consumer protection; Disaster management; Education at all levels, excluding tertiary education; Environment; Health services; Housing; Industrial promotion; Nature conservation, excluding national parks, national botanical gardens and marine resources; Police to the extent that the provisions of Chapter 11 of the Constitution confer upon the provincial legislatures legislative competence; Population development; Provincial public enterprises in respect of the functional areas in Schedule 4 and Schedule 5; Public transport; Public works only in respect of the needs of provincial government departments in the discharge of their responsibilities to administer functions specifically assigned to them in terms of the Constitution or any other law; Regional planning and development; Road traffic regulation; Soil conservation; Urban and rural development; Welfare services
+The areas identified are: Administration of indigenous forests; Agriculture; Airports other than international and national airports; Consumer protection; Disaster management; Education at all levels, excluding tertiary education; Environment; Health services; Housing; Industrial promotion; Nature conservation, excluding national parks, national botanical gardens and marine resources; Police to the extent that the provisions of Chapter 11 of the Constitution confer upon the provincial legislatures legislative competence; Population development; Provincial public enterprises in respect of the functional areas in this Schedule and Schedule 5; Public transport; Public works only in respect of the needs of provincial government departments in the discharge of their responsibilities to administer functions specifically assigned to them in terms of the Constitution or any other law; Regional planning and development; Road traffic regulation; Soil conservation; Urban and rural development; Welfare services.

-2. Tongoane and Others v Minister of Agriculture and Land Affairs and Others 2010 (6) SA 214 (CC) (2010 (8) BCLR 741; [2010] ZACC 10).
+Tongoane and Others v Minister of Agriculture and Land Affairs and Others 2010 (6) SA 214 (CC) (2010 (8) BCLR 741; [2010] ZACC 10): Par 58.